miracum/MIRACUM-Mapper-2.0-frontend/README.md

 ## Container Setup

+This setup is intended to be used in a production environment and not for development.
+It includes creating certificates and shared docker networks which is not necessary to get the project running quickly for development.

 To run the frontend in a Docker Container for Deployment, Nginx is used which serves the compiled frontend and also provides certificates for `https`.
 First of all, you have to create certificates.
 For local development, Self Signed Certificates can be created with the following command:

 ```